arya-io/DBMSNotes/Database_Concepts_01.md

 But Dropping a Table will have a major impact on View.
 Because View is a copy of the Table.

 There are two types of Views:
+1. Simple View: View based on SELECT * From TableName are called simple views.
+2. Complex View: Complex Views are those views which have aggregate functions, group by clause, etc.

 1. Simple View
-2. Complex View

-Complex Views are those views which have aggregate functions, group by clause, etc.
+Based on a single table.
+Does not include functions, joins, or groupings.
+Typically allows DML (Data Manipulation Language) operations like INSERT, UPDATE, or DELETE.

 ```sql
 CREATE VIEW clerk_data2